lady-h-world/My_Garden/reading_pages/tour_guide.md

 ## 🚍 Main Station 🚍

-Starting from the main station, you have the flexibility to explore any garden stop to gather sprouts 🌱!
+Starting from the main station, you have the flexibility to explore any stop to gather sprouts 🌱!

 * [The Queen][1]
-  * Latest <b>Hyperparameter Optimization</b> methods applied in classical classification & regression, as well as in deep learning.
+  * <b>Hyperparameter Optimization</b> methods applied in classical classification, regression, and deep learning.
 * [Rainbow Moss][8]
   * Flexible data science <b>environments setup</b>.
 * [Garden Market][4]